Protecting Your Business Name and Brands

 Essentially, registering a business name protects your business name from being used by another business in the same state(s) or province(s).
 You can register a business name in multiple regions.
 A trademark on the other hand, is registered nationally and is a property.
 Similar to a tangible property, the owner of a trademark has the exclusive right to use it.

-Business name registration is typically under $100, and takes less than a week, depending on the region.
-Registering a trademark is a more complex process, taking up to a year or more.
+Business name registration is typically under $100 per region, and takes less than a week, depending on the region.
+Registering a trademark is a more complex process, taking up to a year or more and cost many thousands of dollars.

 In the words of Wikipedia: